-Longtime Democratic alderman in Chicago charged in federal extortion probe
+Ed Burke, longtime Chicago Democratic alderman, charged in federal extortion probe

 One of the most powerful Democratic City Council members in Chicago has been charged with extortion, accused of trying to shake down a fast-food restaurant seeking remodeling permits, said a federal complaint unsealed Thursday.

-Alderman Ed Burke, 75, is charged with one count of attempted extortion for conveying to company executives in 2017 that they’d get the permits if they signed on as clients at his private property tax law firm, the 37-page complaint said.
+Alderman Ed Burke, 75, is charged with one count of attempted extortion for conveying to company executives of a Burger King in 2017 that they’d get the permits if they signed on as clients at his private property tax law firm, the 37-page complaint said.

 A conviction carries a maximum 20-year prison sentence.